 Sex after a heart attack

-Some people worry about having sex after a heart attack, but most people can safely return to sexual activity after recovering from a heart attack.
-When you can resume sexual activity will depend on your physical comfort, psychological readiness and previous sexual activity.
-Ask your doctor when it's safe to resume sexual activity.
+Some people worry about having sex after a heart attack.
+Most people can safely return to sexual activity after recovery.
+But talk to your care provider first.
+When you can resume sex may depend on your physical comfort, emotional readiness and previous sexual activity.

-Some heart medications may affect sexual function.
-If you're having problems with sexual dysfunction, talk to your doctor.
+Some heart medications can affect sexual function.
+If you're having problems with sexual dysfunction, talk to your care provider.

 Preparing for your appointment

 A heart attack usually is diagnosed in an emergency setting.
-However, if you're concerned about your risk of heart attack, see your doctor to check your risk factors and talk about prevention.
-If your risk is high, you may be referred to a heart specialist (cardiologist).
+However, if you're concerned about your risk of a heart attack, talk to your care provider.
+A cardiovascular risk assessment can be done to determine your level of risk.

 Here's some information to help you prepare for your appointment.